WindowAnalysisResult#

 Parameters:

-• target_channels (list[str]) – List of target channel names to match
+• target_channels (list[str], optional) – List of target channel names to match.
+Defaults to neurodent.constants.CHANNEL_ABBREVS (the canonical channel list) when omitted.

 • use_abbrevs (bool, optional) – If True, target channel names are read as channel abbreviations instead of channel names.
 Defaults to True.